DNSimple and ClickFunnels

 Understanding the Record Editor

-If you’re no longer using ClickFunnels, and you created a website with a service like Wix, point your site to the new service.
-You can do this one of two ways:
+If you’re no longer using ClickFunnels, and you created a website with a web hosting service, like Wix, point your site to the new service.
+There are two ways to do this:

 We won’t know what records are needed from the content host.
-You’ll need to contact them, and request the following:
+You’ll need to contact the host, and request them.
+You can use this template:

 I am using DNSimple to manage my domain’s DNS.
 I recently created a site using your company.
 Please share the DNS records I need to add to DNSimple to have what I created shown on my website.